dellis23/ispy/README.md

 This uses the same system call as `strace` (`ptrace`), which is heavy-handed and has a performance impact.
 It is not recommended to use in production or against mission-critical applications.
-It's also written in Python, so it's probably even slower than `strace`.
+It's also written in Python, so it's even slower.